camruggles/Action-Former-Feature-Extraction/instructions.md

 the actionformer code has no changes for validation

-move the test features into the correct folder
+repeat step 3 and then move the features into the correct folder

 run it as normal and get the results